How to Screen Record on iPhone in 4 Easy Steps

 Step 1: Enable Screen Recording

-3. Find “Screen Recording” from the list of more controls and tap the green plus icon next to Screen Recording to add it to the included controls in the Control Center.
+Tap Control Center. - Find “Screen Recording” in the list of additional controls and tap the green plus icon next to Screen Recording.
+This adds it to your included controls in the Control Center.

 Tap plus icon

-This step makes the screen recording icon available whenever you access your Control Center.
+Now, you’ll see the screen recording icon whenever you open your Control Center.

 Step 2: Start recording

-Once screen recording is enabled in your Control Center, you can start recording your screen with just a few taps:
+Once you’ve added screen recording to your Control Center, you can start your recording in just a few seconds.

-1. Swipe down from the upper-right corner of your screen to open the Control Center (or up from the bottom edge on models with a Home button).
+- Swipe down from the top-right corner of your screen to open the Control Center (or swipe up from the bottom on iPhones with a Home button).

 Tap on Recording icon